robcasloz/blog/_posts/2021-04-22-improving-the-ideal-graph-visualizer.md

 are particularly suitable for newcomers who want to learn and contribute to
 OpenJDK: improving IGV is a more fun and less intimidating path towards learning the internals of a large and complex compiler than hacking the compiler itself.

+{:.acks}
+**Acknowledgements**: thanks to David Therkelsen for providing feedback on an earlier version of this post.